khush-bakht-52/khush-bakht-52/README.md

 # 💫 About Me:
-🔭 I'm currently working on Web development full-stack projects.
+🔭 I'm currently working on Web development full-stack projects.<br>
-🛠️ I'm looking to collaborate on Communities and projects using a similar tech stack.
+🛠️ I'm looking to collaborate on Communities and projects using a similar tech stack.<br>
-🤝 I'm looking for help with Gaining expertise in AI tools and using them efficiently.
+🤝 I'm looking for help with Gaining expertise in AI tools and using them efficiently.<br>
-🌱 I'm currently learning Next.js, Tailwind CSS, and medical code automation.
+🌱 I'm currently learning Next.js, Tailwind CSS, and medical code automation.<br>
-💬 Ask me about Social media handling, trying to learn new things while gaining command over them—Jack of all, master of none.
+💬 Ask me about Social media handling, trying to learn new things while gaining command over them—Jack of all, master of none.<br>
 ⚡ Fun fact I successfully built a Spring Boot application solo, challenging myself to complete it independently.

 ## 🌐 Socials: